clairBuoyant/server/docs/README.md

 - `POSTGRES_USER`: "postgres" (default: randomly generated value)
 - `POSTGRES_PASSWORD`: "postgres" (default: randomly generated value)
 - `PYTHON_ENV`: "development" or "production" or "test". (default: production)

-### Scripts

-Scripts such as the aforementioned [dotenv](../scripts/dotenv) and [start](../scripts/start) are provided to make the development experience more pleasant.

-To learn more about them, check out the documentation [here](../scripts/README.md).

 ### Development with Docker